veda-consulting-company/uk.co.vedaconsulting.mosaico/docs/index.md

 ## Migration to a new Domain

+It is recommended that you use this extension to help with migration: https://civicrm.org/extensions/mosaico-and-mailing-configuration-changes

+### Old Method
 If you move CiviCRM to a new domain, you must update the template paths using the `replaceurls` API method:

 ```
 cv api MosaicoTemplate.replaceurls from_url="http://old.server.org" to_url="https://new.server.org"
 ```

 ## Multisite Support - Restrict mosaico templates & image gallery to domain specific
 - Mosaico templates will be restricted to each domain in multi sites
 - You need to ensure that you have separate image upload directory set in Directory settings & Resource URLs settings, so that each site would have unique set of images in their gallery while editing a mosaico template.